Models of protein production along the cell cycle: an investigation of possible sources of noise: Results

-\item [{Precision in the division and DNA replication initiation timing}] The initial simulation triggers DNA replication initiation and division when the cell reaches some volume.
-We investigate approximate models of division and of DNA replication initiation by introducing a volume-dependent rate of division as it is commonly used in the literature, see \cite{tyson_sloppy_1986,wang_robust_2010,soifer_single-cell_2014,osella_concerted_2014}.
-See Section~\ref{subsec:Uncertainty-in-divi-init}.
+\item [{Precision in the division and DNA replication initiation timing}.]
+The initial simulation triggers DNA replication initiation and division when the cell reaches some volume.
+Yet fluctuations in the timing of division has been proposed to have an impact on the protein variance \cite{thomas2019}.
+We investigate approximate models of division and of DNA replication initiation by introducing a volume-dependent rate of division as it is commonly used in the literature, see \cite{tyson_sloppy_1986,wang_robust_2010,soifer_single-cell_2014,osella_concerted_2014} (see Section~3.6.4 of S1~Appendix).
+As previously (when we investigated the effect of the production of RNA-polymerases and ribosomes), if the protein \emph{number} is impacted, the protein \emph{concentration} remain relatively unchanged due to the fact that fluctuations induced by uncertainty in the timing of division affect correlatively the protein number and the cell volume.

 \end{description}